pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ---

 ## Step 1: Introduction to Bob Modes

-### Understanding Bob's Modes
+### Understanding Bob Modes

 Bob has several distinct modes, each optimized for different tasks.
-Some examples are:
+The three built-in modes you'll use in this lab are:

 #### 🎯 Plan Mode
 **When to use**: Planning, designing, strategizing